Siegrift/tsfunct/README.md

 Documentation is automatically generated from source code and can be found at github pages [here](https://siegrift.github.io/tsfunct/).

-*You can read the list and sources of all helpers in the src/lib folder[here](https://github.com/Siegrift/tsfunct/tree/master/src/lib).*
+*You can read the list and sources of all helpers in the src/lib folder [here](https://github.com/Siegrift/tsfunct/tree/master/src/lib).*